 - A slight increase in font size, to around 17-18px computed style.
 Use rems.
 Write how you worked the value out in a comment.

 - A base color for the design.
 Give the box this color as its background color.

 - The same color for the text; make it readable using a black text shadow.

 - A 1 pixel solid border with a color similar to the base color, but a slightly darker shade.

-- A linear semi-transparent black gradient that goes towards the top left corner.
+- A linear semi-transparent black gradient that goes towards the bottom right corner.
 Make it completely transparent at the start, gradiating to around 0.2 opacity by 30% along, and remaining at the same color until the end.

 - Multiple box shadows.
 Give it one standard box shadow to make the box look slightly raised off the page.
 The other two should be inset box shadows — a semi transparent white shadow near the top left and a semi transparent black shadow near the bottom right, to add to the nice raised 3D look of the box.

 The following screenshot shows an example of what the finished design could look like:

 If you are following this assessment as part of an organized course, you should be able to give your work to your teacher/mentor for marking.
 If you are self-learning, then you can get the marking guide fairly easily by asking on the discussion thread about this exercise, or in the #mdn IRC channel on Mozilla IRC.
 Try the exercise first — there is nothing to be gained by cheating!